 The Boston condo market has been blazing hot, and it’s showing no signs of letting up.
-In a new report by one of Boston’s top agencies, it is reported that the average condo sales price has gone up by almost 9% since this time last year, or about $100,000.
+In a new report by one of Boston’s top agencies, they report that the average condo sales price has gone up by almost 9% since this time last year, or about $100,000.

-This spells opportunity for real estate investors and landlords looking to capitalize on a growing market.
+This spells opportunity for real estate investors and landlords looking to capitalize on a growing Boston condo market.
 There are plenty of opportunities available in and around Greater Boston for you to consider, from new construction projects just breaking ground to existing condos for sale ready to be closed on.
 Connect with some of the best condo agents in the city right here on Boston Pads, and browse the largest database of Boston condos around!